pycompression/xopen/README.rst

 * When the file name extension of a file to be opened for reading is not available, the content is inspected (if possible) and used to determine which compression format applies.
-* This release drops Python 2.7 support.
-Python 3.4 or later is now required.
+* This release drops Python 2.7 and 3.4 support.
+Python 3.5 or later is now required.

 v0.8.4
 ~~~~~~